We may earn affiliate commissions for the recommended products. Learn more.

 Pay-as-you-go plan$4.00 per GB

-Network coverage: Instabridge collaborates with KT South Korea to guarantee extensive data coverage.
-It supports 4G or LTE in the country.
+Network coverage: Instabridge collaborates with KT South Korea and SK Telecom to guarantee extensive data coverage.
+It supports 4G and LTE in the country.

 Activation process: Activating an Instabridge eSIM is easy.
 You need to install the Instabridge app, purchase a data plan, and activate it on your phone.
 Instabridge doesn’t perform any KYC verifications.